pytest-dev/pytest-echo/README.rst

    :target: https://crate.io/packages/pytest-echo/

-Print environment variables, package version and generic attributes.
+Print environment variables, package version and generic attributes, as they are at the begining of the test.

-Useful in the continuous integration to dump test configuration/environment.
+Useful in the continuous integration to dump test configuration/environment and or to check is attributes are properly set (ie. you change environment with `os.environ`)

 Install
 -------